FACT-Finder-Web-Components/magento2-module/README.md

 }
 ```
 It's a minimum configuration. `$product` constructor will be passed automatically and in method `getEntities` You should extract all required data

+## Contributing
+If You have improved module in any possible way: fixed bug, added new functionality changed existing functionality, added unit test feel free to contribute.
+You can find more information [here](.github/CONTRIBUTING.md)

+You can also open a new issue if You spot a bug or just have an idea for module improvement
+To learn about issues, click [here](https://github.com/FACT-Finder-Web-Components/magento2-module/issues)

 ## License
 FACT-Finder® Web Components License.
 For more information see the [LICENSE](LICENSE) file.